Today’s post is a tough one…a topic few grievers think about until much later when great damage has been done.

 I hope every person who is going through grief finds strength, compassion, empathy and understanding from others, and great comfort this holiday season.

-May you all honor your grief and lost treasured loved ones and also find delight and joy in your remaining loved ones as you make special memories this Christmas season.
+May you all honor your grief and deceased treasured loved ones – and also find delight and joy in your remaining loved ones as you make special memories this Christmas season.

 If you are frustrated by a loved one who is deeply grieving, please please please give them the gifts of mercy, compassion, love, understanding, and empathy.
 They’re not only doing the best they can at the moment, but they truly may be just trying to make it not only day by day…but literally minute to minute.

 If you are the one who is going through deep grief, please be kind to your heart.
-I believe if someone has experienced a life-altering grief event, they should get a “three year pass” to figure out how to personally handle holidays in a way they comfortably can and a “lifetime pass” to honor their loved one throughout holidays.
+I believe if someone has experienced a life-altering grief event, they should receive much empathy to figure out how to personally handle holidays in a way they comfortably can and a “lifetime pass” to honor their loved one throughout holidays.
 It takes time to truly be able to enjoy holidays and not just go through the motions.
 I pray you – and your loved ones – give you the gifts of love and patience as you figure it out.

 Love each other, pray for each other, help each other, and encourage one another.

 Life, remaining loved ones, and holidays are worth celebrating and enjoying in every way we can!